Editing

 – Conversations between acclaimed architect and designer Ron Arad and art critic Matthew Collings for the book Ron Arad talks to Matthew Collings (published by Phaidon)

-– A book published to accompany the Southbank Centre‘s retrospective on Tracey Emin
+– A book published to accompany a Tracey Emin retrospective at the Southbank Centre

-– A series of books on cultural theory for Iniva (Institute of International Visual Arts), London
+– A series of books on cultural theory for Iniva (the Institute of International Visual Arts), London

 – Books on art, architecture and critical theory for arts publisher August Media